noeyislearning/noeyislearning/data/markdowns/coding-challenges/convert-an-array-into-a-2d-array-with-conditions.md

 7. After all numbers in `nums` have been processed, `rows` is returned as the result.

 Take note, this algorithm has a time complexity of O(n^2) due to the nested loops, where n is the length of the list `nums`.
 The space complexity is O(n) as it uses a list `rows` to store the result.

+## Acknowledgement

+This problem is a LeetCode problem.
+The original problem can be found at [here](https://leetcode.com/problems/convert-an-array-into-a-2d-array-with-conditions/).